STAT545-UBC/STAT545-UBC-original-website/block023_dplyr-do.md

 ##   973.5  7213.0 12080.0 14470.0 20460.0 49360.0
 ```

 Due to these list-columns, `do()` output will often require further computation to prepare for downstream work.
+I don't love the list-columns.

 So, whenever possible, I recommend computing an unnamed data.frame inside `do()`.